Page de couverture de Lincoln's Peace

 One historian’s journey to find the end of the Civil War—and, along the way, to expand our understanding of the nature of war itself and how societies struggle to draw the line between war and peace

-Was it April 9th, at Appomattox, as conventional wisdom holds, where Lee surrendered to Grant in Wilmer McLean’s parlor?
-Or was it ten weeks afterward, in Galveston, where a federal commander proclaimed “Juneteenth” the end of slavery?
+Was it April 9, at Appomattox, as conventional wisdom holds, where Lee surrendered to Grant in Wilmer McLean’s parlor?
+Or was it ten weeks afterward, in Galveston, where a federal commander proclaimed Juneteenth the end of slavery?
 Or perhaps in August of 1866, when President Andrew Johnson simply declared “the insurrection is at an end”?
-That the answer was elusive was baffling even to a historian of the stature of Michael Vorenberg, whose work served as the principal source of Spielberg’s Lincoln.
-He was inspired to write this groundbreaking book, finding its title in the peace Lincoln hoped for but could not make before his assassination.
-A peace that required not one but many endings, as Vorenberg discovers in this book, the most important of which came well over a year after Lincoln’s untimely death.
+That the answer was elusive was baffling even to a historian of the stature of Michael Vorenberg, whose work served as a key source of Steven Spielberg’s Lincoln.
+Vorenberg was inspired to write this groundbreaking book, finding its title in the peace Lincoln hoped for but could not make before his assassination.
+A peace that required not one but many endings, as Vorenberg reveals here, the most important of which came well more than a year after Lincoln’s untimely death.

 ©2025 Michael Vorenberg (P)2025 Random House Audio